 Previous artist residencies have led to work which has been presented at: Usine C, Montréal & The Cultch, Vancouver, Canada; Latvian National Opera; Mexican Centre for Music and Sonic Arts (CMMAS); Autumn Dance Festival, National Theatre & Concert Hall of National Performing Arts Centre; Taipei Artist Village, Taiwan; Ars Electronica, Austria; hcmf// & Aldeburgh Music, UK; Melbourne Festival, Australia; Culture Station 284, South Korea; and EXIT Festival, Maison des Arts et de la Culture de Créteil, France.

-Since 2014 we have brought ten UK artists to Cove Park and in 2017 we will bring eleven artists from four countries.
+Since 2014 we have brought ten UK artists to Cove Park and in 2017 we bring eleven artists from four countries.

 “I was able to spend an intensive period of time developing and researching a new project and also brushing up and delving further into the theory that surrounds my practice.”